TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/JavaScript/Ajax/Presentation/Index.rst

 "ajax.php" made through Prototype's AJAX classes.
 This responder is also only active if "typo3/js/common.js" is added to the base script.

+Since TYPO3 4.4, ExtJS is used instead for AJAX calls.
+TYPO3 even supports usage of ExtDirect.

+.. _ajax-server:

 Server-side programming
 """""""""""""""""""""""

 If you look into "typo3/ajax.php", it is only a small dispatcher script.
-It checks for an ajaxID in the TYPO3\_CONF\_VARS['BE']['AJAX'] array and tries to execute the function pointer.
+It checks for an ajaxID in the :code:`$TYPO3_CONF_VARS['BE']['AJAX']` array and tries to execute the function pointer.
 The function has two parameters, where the first (an array) is not used yet.
-The second parameter is the TYPO3 AJAX Object (located in typo3/classes/typo3ajax.php) that is used to add the content that should be returned as the server-response to the Javascript part, or the error message that should be displayed.
-The X-JSON header will be set depending on whether "setError()" was called on this AJAX object.
+The second parameter is the TYPO3 AJAX Object (located in :file:`typo3/classes/typo3ajax.php`) that is used to add the content that should be returned as the server-response to the Javascript part, or the error message that should be displayed.
+The X-JSON header will be set depending on whether :code:`setError()` was called on this AJAX object.
 You can also specify if the object should return the result in a valid XML object tree, as text/html (default) or as a JSON object, see below.